How to See Segovia, the Best Day Trip from Madrid

 The 30 minutes on the fast train from Madrid Chamartín is the best option when you are short on time.
 Tickets range from €14-25 per ticket.

-Make sure you allow time to get to the train station north of the city.
-The metro will be the best option to get you there.
+Ensure you allow time to get to the train station north of the city.
+The metro is the best option.
 Check out ticket prices and times here: Trainline.

 The train station in Segovia is a bit of a walk to the main sites.
 The alternative is to take a local #11 bus to the Aqueduct.